Return of Title IV Policy

 Students should make payments directly to the Business Office in Room 8105.
 They should not send payments to any other department or agency.

-Students who drop below full-time but remain enrolled will have their fellowship, including tuition coverage, cancelled.
+Students who drop below full-time but remain enrolled will have their fellowship, including tuition coverage, cancelled, even if they are still being charged tuition for the credits they have dropped.
 Students will be responsible for paying any remaining tuition charges and returning any stipend funds they had been paid.

-Students who withdraw from all of their courses before 60% of the semester has passed (for fall 2017, before November 3rd.
-For spring 2018, before April 11th) will have their fellowship, including tuition coverage, cancelled.
-Students will be responsible for paying any remaining tuition charges and returning any fellowship funds they had been paid.
+Students who withdraw from all of their courses before 60% of the semester has passed (for fall 2018, before November 5th.
+For spring 2019, before March 30th will have their fellowship, including tuition coverage, cancelled, even if they are being charged tuition for the credits they have dropped.
+Students will be responsible for paying any remaining tuition charges and returning any stipend funds they had been paid.